-Carol Graser is founder of NextGen Leaders, a firm focused on the transformation of leaders and organizations through executive coaching, leadership development, and organizational change management.
-Carol works with senior executives globally who are leading enterprise wide transformations and are facing significant challenges leading in turbulent times.
-She works with leaders who have stepped into new roles, helping them take their leadership to the next level.
-Carol is also President of the Annapolis Leadership Center, whose mission is to “Develop Enduring Leaders for a Complex World”.
-The Center provides experiential leadership challenges in the outdoors as well as in the classroom.
-Through outdoor challenges and reflection, leaders build their leadership strengths to prepare for new and ambiguous environments.
-This experiential learning provides a foundation for leaders to learn how to become more effective and how to change their leadership to improve results. www.AnnapolisLeadershipCenter.com
+Carol Graser is founder of the Annapolis Leadership Center, a firm focused on the transformation of leaders and organizations through executive coaching, leadership development, and organizational change management.
+Carol works with senior executives globally who are leading enterprise-wide transformations and are facing significant challenges leading in turbulent times.
+She also works with leaders who have stepped into new roles, helping them take their leadership to the next level.
+The Center also focuses on experiential leader development, leveraging outdoor team building challenges to develop leaders and teams.

 Dr. Joe Thomas